tylergroat/mie-dev-challenge/readme.md

 * Reviewer will:

 ```

+# if the developer does not know about or is incapable of dockerizing mysql and loading the data...
 export APPLICANT_USER=''
 git clone git@github.mieweb.com:$APPLICANT_USER/mie-dev-challenge devchallenge_$APPLICANT_USER
 mysql -e "CREATE DATABASE devchallenge_$APPLICANT_USER"
 mysql devchallenge_$APPLICANT_USER < schema.sql

+# what we really should just have to to (if they do not do the bonus):
 npm install
 npm start
 ```